atitorenko/tiny-event-sourcing-demo/README.md

 ### Test the endpoints
 There are a couple of REST endpoints you can try to call.

-To create new Project with name "Project" and creator user "Andrey" call:
+To ru.quipy.logic.commands.create new Project with name "Project" and creator user "Andrey" call:

 ```
 POST http://localhost:8080/projects/Project?creatorId="Andrey"